 Establishment of whistle-blowing hotlines

-We have introduced a whistle-blowing hotline where all officers and employees can report and consult on violations of laws, regulations, and internal rules in the workplace.
+We have introduced a whistle-blowing hotline where all officers and employees can report and consult on violations of laws, regulations, and internal rules as well as harassment in the workplace.

 We also have an external hotline managed by outside lawyers in case a whistle-blower feels uncomfortable about reporting to the internal hotline.
 The whistle-blowing hotlines allow officers and employees to choose freely whether to report anonymously or not.
 We ensure the confidentiality of information related to whistle-blowing.
 We also ensure that whistle-blowers will not suffer any disadvantages, including retaliatory personnel action, due to the content of the report.
 In the external hotline, whistle-blowers can access a female contact person.

 MIMS has established procedures for internal reporting and ensures that employees are free to choose whether to report anonymously or not, and that they will not suffer any disadvantages by the reporting.